obinnakalu135/CS-355-Event-Planner/README.md

-# CS-355-Event-Planner
+# Event App Readme

- Python-Flask web app that allows users to create accounnts and schedule events
+This is a Flask web application that allows users to register, log in, and organize events.
+Users can add events, RSVP to events, view event details, and delete events.
+The application uses a SQLite database to store user information and event data.

 ## Code Overview